Oh, boy! This is going to be a long post!

 Listen to the alternate cues

 Selection Of Cues From Season One.
-Below are links to some cues (some unreleased, some available on the OST) mentioned in the analysis (they come from Andy Price's official website):
+Below are links to some clean cues (some unreleased, some available on the OST) mentioned in the analysis (they come from Andy Price's official website):

 Robin Hood Theme (With Intro)